-Dr Rebecca Brubaker is Senior Policy Adviser at the Centre for Policy Research at United Nations University, where she focuses on sanctions and mediation, Security Council affairs, and migration and refugees.
+Dr Rebecca Brubaker is Senior Policy Adviser at United Nations University Centre for Policy Research, where she focuses on sanctions and mediation, Security Council affairs, and migration and refugees.

 A sought-after expert on UN sanctions as well as mediation, Dr Brubaker has substantial UN, academic, civil society and private sector experience in both areas in relation to multi-stakeholder disputes and negotiation process design.